beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 serve applications.

-Dynamic consolidation of VMs has been shown to be efficient in improving the utilization of data center resources, as demonstrated by numerous studies [@nathuji2007virtualpower; @verma2008pmapper; @zhu20081000; @gmach2008integrated; @gmach2009resource; @vmware2010distributed; @jung2010mistral; @jung2010mistral; @kumar2009vmanage; @guenter2011managing; @bobroff2007dynamic; @beloglazov2011taxonomy].
+Dynamic consolidation of VMs has been shown to be efficient in improving the utilization of data center resources and reducing energy consumption, as demonstrated by numerous studies [@nathuji2007virtualpower; @verma2008pmapper; @zhu20081000; @gmach2008integrated; @gmach2009resource; @vmware2010distributed; @jung2010mistral; @zheng2009justrunit; @kumar2009vmanage; @guenter2011managing; @bobroff2007dynamic; @beloglazov2011taxonomy].
-In this project, we aim to implement an extensible framework for dynamic VM consolidation specifically targeted at OpenStack.
+In this project, we aim to implement an extensible framework for dynamic VM consolidation specifically targeted at the OpenStack platform.

 # User stories

-- As a Cloud Administrator or Systems Integrator, I want to support dynamic VM consolidation to improve the utilization of physical resources and reduce the energy consumption.
+- As a Cloud Administrator or Systems Integrator, I want to support dynamic VM consolidation to improve the utilization of the data center's resources and reduce the energy consumption.
-- As a Cloud Administrator, I want to provide QoS guarantees to the consumers.
+- As a Cloud Administrator, I want to provide QoS guarantees to the consumers, while applying dynamic VM consolidation.
-- As a Cloud Administrator, I want to minimize the price of the service provided for the consumers by reducing the operating costs through the reduced energy consumption.
+- As a Cloud Administrator, I want to minimize the price of the service provided to the consumers by reducing the operating costs through the reduced energy consumption.
 - As a Cloud Administrator, I want to decrease the carbon dioxide emissions into the environment by reducing the energy consumption by the data center's resources.
 - As a Cloud Service Consumer, I want to pay the minimum price for the service provided through the minimized energy consumption of the computing resources.
-- As a Cloud Service Consumer, I want to use Green Cloud resources, whose provider strives to reduce the impact on the environment.
+- As a Cloud Service Consumer, I want to use Green Cloud resources, whose provider strives to reduce the impact on the environment in terms of carbon dioxide emissions.

 # Assumptions